A Vancouver Christmas Story

 “Without question one of the worst.”
 Nick leaned in and gave me a look loaded with the sense of conspiracy.
 “Because you’re a dreamer, an innocent.
 Because you still believe in Santa Claus.”

-Feeling that I should be insulted without knowing exactly why, I sat back in my creaky chair and sulked silently.
+Feeling that I should be insulted without knowing exactly why, I sat back in my creaky chair and sulked silently for several minutes.
 Was I so obviously gullible?
 But then I couldn’t resist the temptation.

 “So, if you are Santa Claus,” I challenged, “Tell me about yourself.
 Tell me…everything.”